Also known as Hareeseh, as well as Nammoura, it is a very easy dish to make.

 What is Basbousa Cake?

-It is popular throughout the Arab world, North Africa, Iran, Greece and Turkey.
+It is popular throughout Middle Eastern countries as well as North Africa, Iran, Greece and Turkey.

 This is a very simple dish and a great recipe to make.

 This unique dish is a great one to share with your friends and family for something completely different.

-As with most recipes, the quality of the ingredients and how you use them makes all the difference.
+As with most dessert recipes, the quality of the ingredients and how you use them makes all the difference.

-I’ve tried using different kinds of semolina but undoubtably the best to use is coarse semolina.
+I’ve tried using different kinds of semolina but undoubtedly the best to use is coarse semolina.